HeyLey/oop_leti/README.md

 # oop project (leti)

-Simulation family with very capricious cat.
+Simulation of family with very capricious cat.